joov/terraform_aws_jamulus/README.md

 - Terraform is installed and in the current \$PATH
 - You know your AWS access and secret keys.
 [Official Documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html)
 - You created an AWS SSH Key.
 [Official Documentation](https://docs.aws.amazon.com/ground-station/latest/ug/create-ec2-ssh-key-pair.html)
-- You have created an S3 bucket
+- You have created an S3 bucket with a unique name
-- You know your public IP address ([find out](https://www.iplocation.net/find-ip-address))

 ## Setup